 The Company determines deferred taxes for each tax-paying entity in each tax jurisdiction.
 The potential tax benefits arising from the losses incurred by its subsidiaries have not been recorded in the financial statements.
-The loss of its PRC subsidiaries in the amount of \$10,927,995 (RMB72,253,714) can be carried forward for five consecutive years against its profits starting from 2011 and will expire in 2016.
+The tax losses of its PRC subsidiaries in the amount of \$8,930,894 (RMB 56,842,461) can be carried forward for five consecutive years against its profits starting from 2012 and will expire ranging from 2015 to 2017.

 The Company evaluates its valuation allowance requirements at each reporting period by reviewing all available evidence, both positive and negative, and considering whether, based on the weight of that evidence, a valuation allowance is needed.
-When circumstances change causes a change in management's judgement about the realizability of deferred tax assets, the impact of the change on the valuation allowance is generally reflected in current income.
+When circumstances change causes a change in management's judgement about the realizability of deferred tax assets, the impact of the change on the valuation allowance is generally reflected in income from continuing operations.
 The future realization of the tax benefit of an existing deductible temporary difference ultimately depends on the existence of sufficient taxable income of the appropriate character within the carryforward period available under applicable tax law.